IR

 • Area strategy

-• [Europe and North America]
+• [Europe and the U.S.]

-Develop with a focus on office buildings and leasing housing in a mature, highly transparent, and liquid real estate market.
+Develop with a focus on office buildings and leasing housing in a mature, highly transparent, and liquid real estate market

 ■ Base cities